-In New York City last week, across from the library, there was a man pacing on the sidewalk, barking something hysterically at the top of his lungs.
-Everyone was avoiding him, even crossing the street to avoid getting anywhere near him.
+I’m in New York City.
+Across the street is a man pacing on the sidewalk.
+He’s insanely barking something at the top of his lungs.
+Everyone is avoiding going anywhere near him.

-It wasn't until I listened closer I realized he was working for a local business, yelling, “20% coupons for window shades!
+I get closer.
+I try to figure out what he’s screaming about.
+Finally I hear it.
+“20% coupons for window shades!
 20% off!
 Window shades!
 Get your coupons here!”

 Then it made me think: How many of us do this?

-Maybe our existing marketing wasn't getting the results we want, so we think if we just shout it louder, more people will hear?
+Maybe we weren’t getting the results we wanted, so we thought if we shouted louder, more people would hear.

-But the downside is people start to avoid those types.
-Like the slimy guy always trying to sell insurance to friends at parties, pretty soon he doesn't get invited to parties anymore.
+But people avoid those types.
+If someone always pitches his business to friends at parties, he won’t get invited to parties anymore.

-In London, I heard “barking” used as slang for “insane” (as short for “barking mad”, get it?)
+In England, I heard the word “barking” used as slang for “insane”.
+(It’s short for “barking mad”, get it?)

 When promoting, make sure you’re not barking.

-When things aren’t working, think “smarter” not “louder”.
+When things aren’t working, be smarter, not louder.